 So who’s fault is it?
 It seems pretty obvious that it’s the GMC’s fault, but an argument could be made that the Ford knew the GMC wanted over and should have made room.
 What level of responsibility do the vehicles around a lane changing vehicle have?

 The answer is none.
 There is no vehicle code that creates an obligation to yield the right of way to vehicles changing lanes.
 If you have the right of way, it is yours.
 If they have the right of way, it is theirs.
 We certainly hope that people take turns and respond kindly in situations like this, but there is no legal violation if they don’t.
 The only time you have to take turns is when you see the traffic control sign that says “Take Turns”.

 The proper thing for the GMC to have done is to just turn left and try to u-turn or make her way back to where she needed to be.
 Forcing a lane change where it’s not safe is the absolute last thing she should have done.
 I will have you know that I did stop and give my contact information to the driver of the Ford Taurus so that if there is any question of liability I can give my account.
 Independent witnesses are important in a case like this.

-The Law Offices of Alan M. Laskin Sacramento or Elk Grove CA have worked with disputed liability cases for years and we know how to handle it.
+Laskin Balma Attorneys at Law in Sacramento and Elk Grove CA have worked with disputed liability cases for years and we know how to handle it.
 If you have been in a side-swipe collision and don’t know whether you are at fault or if your insurance company has wrongly denied your claim, please give us a call and we will try to help if we can.